* This is the Veterinary Version. *

-Avian nutrition has greatly improved in the past decade.
-Pellets and even organic formulated diets are now available, and domestically raised psittacine juveniles generally accept these readily.
-However, the exact nutritional requirements for individual psittacine species are still largely unknown.
 Many of the illnesses seen in pet birds have their basis in malnutrition.
 This includes hepatic disease, renal insufficiency, respiratory impairment, musculoskeletal disease, and reproductive problems.
-For information on appropriate nutrition in pet birds, see Nutrition in Birds.
+For additional information on nutrition in pet birds, see Nutrition in Birds.

-Goiter, or thyroid hyperplasia, is no longer common.
-Classic signs include respiratory stridor, wheezing, or clicking due to the pressure of the thyroid on the syrinx.
-Lugol's iodine (1 drop/250 mL of drinking water) can be used until conversion to a pellet or seed is accomplished and clinical signs have subsided.
+Goiter, or thyroid hyperplasia, occurs in budgerigars on all-seed diets deficient in iodine.
+This condition is no longer common because of the availability of pelleted and fortified diets.
+Classic signs are respiratory stridor, wheezing, or clicking due to the pressure of the thyroid on the syrinx.
+Lugol’s iodine (1 drop/250 mL of drinking water) can be used until conversion to a pellet or fortified seed diet is accomplished and clinical signs have subsided.

 Seed-based diets are well known for their calcium:phosphorus imbalance and amino acid deficiencies.
 Sunflower seeds, which tend to be selected preferentially by many psittacines, are low in calcium, deficient in essential amino acids, and high in fat.
 Safflower seeds are actually higher in fat content than sunflower seeds, contrary to popular belief, and also contain inadequate amino acids and calcium.

-In addition to the well documented nutritional deficiencies in the traditional diets designed for psittacines, described above, the following dietary concerns should also be noted: 1) the relative inability of birds to use the vitamin A in raw carrots due to a lack of cellulase; 2) the potential sensitivity of individual birds to dyes and preservatives that are added to some seed and pelleted foods; 3) the high incidence of hepatic lipidosis, athlerosclerosis, and right-sided heart failure in sedentary captive birds consuming primarily seed diets; 4) the occurrence of hepatic fibrosis and cirrhosis secondary to aflatoxicosis from improperly stored seed and pet-grade peanuts; 5) the difference between food provided by well-meaning owners for their birds to eat (table foods, formulated pelleted diet, vegetables, etc) and what the birds actually consume (seed); and 6) the low palatability of most vitamin and mineral supplements added to water, which are not only ineffectual, but can lead to decreased water consumption and dehydration.
+In addition to the well-documented nutritional deficiencies in diets designed for psittacines, described above, the following dietary concerns should also be noted: 1) the potential sensitivity of individual birds to dyes and preservatives added to some seed and pelleted foods; 2) the high incidence of hepatic lipidosis, atherosclerosis, and right-side heart failure in sedentary captive birds consuming primarily seed diets; 3) the occurrence of hepatic fibrosis and cirrhosis secondary to aflatoxicosis from improperly stored seed and pet-grade peanuts; 4) the difference between food provided by well-meaning owners for their birds to eat (table foods, formulated pelleted diet, vegetables, etc) and what the birds actually consume (seed); and 6) the low palatability of most vitamin and mineral supplements added to water, which are not only ineffectual but can lead to decreased water consumption and dehydration.